google/go-cloud/samples/tutorial/README.md

 And, even worse, we would have two code paths that effectively do the same thing, but would have to be maintained separately (ugh!).
 It would be much nicer if we could write the upload logic once and reuse it across providers.
-That's exactly what GoCloud makes possible.
+That's exactly what Go X Cloud makes possible.
 So, let's write some code!

 When we're done, our command line application will work like this: